Vashantor: A Large-scale Multilingual Benchmark Dataset for Automated Translation of Bangla Regional Dialects to Bangla

 \section{Related Works}

-In this section, we have given a brief summary of previous research which is relevant to our research.
-The summary is broken down into four primary subsections: \Cref{sec2.1} Unsupervised Neural Machine Translation (UNMT), focusing on translation learning without paired examples, using monolingual data from both languages involved; \Cref{sec2.2} Sequence-to-Sequence (Seq2Seq) Neural Machine Translation employing an encoder-decoder setup to convert text from one language to another; \Cref{sec2.3} Transformer Based Neural Machine Translation utilizing self-attention to capture word dependencies for improved translation performance and efficiency; and \Cref{sec2.4} Adversarial Neural Machine Translation, integrating adversarial learning techniques to differentiate between human and machine translations, aiming to enhance translation quality.
-Table \ref{tab:mytable} presents a comprehensive summary of the existing works on machine translation that have been discussed within this study.
+In this section, we have given a summary of previous research which is relevant to our research.
+The summary is broken down into four primary subsections: Section \ref{sec2.1} Unsupervised Neural Machine Translation (UNMT), focusing on translation learning without paired examples, using monolingual data from both languages involved; Section \ref{sec2.2} Sequence-to-Sequence (Seq2Seq) Neural Machine Translation employing an encoder-decoder setup to convert text from one language to another; Section \ref{sec2.3} Transformer Based Neural Machine Translation utilizing self-attention to capture word dependencies for improved translation performance and efficiency; and Section \ref{sec2.4} Adversarial Neural Machine Translation, integrating adversarial learning techniques to differentiate between human and machine translations, aiming to enhance translation quality.
+Table \ref{tab:mytable} and \ref{tab:mytable1} present a comprehensive summary of the existing works on machine translation that have been discussed within this study.